lindeas/jilo-agent/README.md

 ## configuration

 The config file is "jilo-agent.json", in the same folder as the "jilo-agent" binary.

+If you add the SSL config options, HTTPS will be used.

 You can run the agent without a config file - then default vales are used.